otaviolsantana/solvate/README.md

 Overall, the _Solvate Suite_ provides a comprehensive solution for molecular modeling tasks, addressing various complexities encountered in explicit solvent simulations.

+For a quick overview on how to use the program, visit the [user manual](https://github.com/otaviolsantana/solvate/tree/main/manual) page.

 **INSTALLATION**

 	The suite is distributed pre-compiled for Linux systems, being only necessary to configure it.